mahatt/mahatt.github.io/_posts/Papers/2021-03-10-MLIR_Compiler Infrastructure.md

 ---
 layout: post
-title: "[Paper] MLIR: A Compiler Infrastructure for the End of Moore’s Law"
+title: "[Paper] MLIR A Compiler Infrastructure for the End of Moores Law"
 ---

 * target Composibility of compiler outputs